vanumdaniel7/Library_Management_System_Letsbloom_Assignment/README.md

 # Library_Management_System_Letsbloom_Assignment

-This project implements a simple RESTful API for managing a library system using Node.js, Express, and MongoDB with Mongoose.
+This project implements a simple RESTful API for managing a library system using Django and PostgreSQL

 ## Setup Instructions